tylim88/Firelord/README.md

 This is the only firestore wrapper that offer complete typing solutions, it is **virtually impossible** for you to make any typing mistake with this library; and it is also the easiest to setup.

+It is also **virtually impossible** to run into runtime errors as stated in firestore query and order limitations.

 Long thing short: this is the best firestore wrapper, and I welcome you to prove me wrong.

 Anyway, star⭐ the project if you like what I am doing, thank you.